 - Ethan – “I don’t know- but let’s take the elevator down.
 I don’t want to get sweaty going down the stairs if it’s just a drill.”

 - Mia – “But what if it’s not just a drill?”

 - Ethan – “Aw, come on- there’d never be a fire here.
 Do you really want to walk down three flights of stairs?”

 - Autobiographical Story: Learner is prompted with the following question – “How would you respond if you were Mia?”

 - Fact: When there’s a fire in the building, use the stairs and not the elevator

 To develop this learning experience, begin with the story.
-This provides the relatable context for the learners.
+This provides a relatable context for the learners.
 Next, prompt learners with a question in which they can insert themselves into the story and emotionally connect to it.
 Finally, follow up with the facts that the learners need to know.
 In this way, learners can later access this knowledge based on the contextual cues they connected with, the emotions they felt, or simply by remembering the facts.
-The more ways they can remember the content, the better - that’s the secret to making eLearning memorable.
+The more ways they can remember the content, the better – that’s the secret to making eLearning memorable.